MzHameed/IoT-Assignments/README.md

 -	Increase total epochs to 150+ if needed.
 -	Simplify Data Augmentation:
 -	Use mild augmentations like RandomHorizontalFlip, RandomRotation (small).
--	**Note**: The code related to this section is not included in the assignment script; it is intended for self-learning purposes to enhance skills and knowledge
+-	**Note**: The code related to this section is not included in the assignment script; it is intended for self learning purposes to enhance skills and knowledge

 ---